epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Proposed timeline

--> 01/11: Choice of subject and refining.
+⟶ 01/11: Choice of subject and refining.

--> 05/11: Have found a complementary dataset containing the historical events we want to analyze.
+⟶ 05/11: Have found a complementary dataset containing the historical events we want to analyze.
 Consider its use: for example, can we recognize keywords like “war” or “politics”, and check whether our analysis method is feasible?
 If not, determine whether it's possible to create this dataset ourselves by selecting the relevant events.

--> Until 15/11 : Data Handling and Preprocessing & Initial Exploratory Data Analysis (EDA)
+⟶ Until 15/11 : Data Handling and Preprocessing & Initial Exploratory Data Analysis (EDA)

--> 15/11: Finalize visualizations, results, and repository structure.
+⟶ 15/11: Finalize visualizations, results, and repository structure.
 Submit the project.

 ## Organization within the team:

-- 01/11: (All members) Initial meeting to present and discuss ideas.
+▪️ 01/11: (All members) Initial meeting to present and discuss ideas.
 Selection of a common project topic, followed by refinement based on team interests and project goals.

-- 04/11: (Laurine) Exploration and selection of the complementary dataset.
+▪️ 04/11: (Laurine) Exploration and selection of the complementary dataset.

-- 03/11 - 06/11: (Sarah) Drafting the README, including the title, abstract, research questions, information about the complementary dataset, methods, and a preliminary timeline.
+▪️ 03/11 - 06/11: (Sarah) Drafting the README, including the title, abstract, research questions, information about the complementary dataset, methods, and a preliminary timeline.
 Reflection on the general structure of the project.
 Organized the project structure by creating files and code skeletons in src folder, and preparing the results notebook with a timeline and clear documentation for data processing steps.

-- 07/11 - 14/11:
+▪️ 07/11 - 14/11:

 (Lucile) Preprocessed the movie dataset and conducted a case study on war movies.
 (Diane) Focused on the exploratory data analysis (EDA) of the movie dataset.
 (Laurine) Preprocessed the historical dataset, prepared it for integration and started a case study on historical events in India.
 (Nouchine) Helped structure the project, documented progress for each step, and contributed to the preliminary analysis of the datasets.

-- 14/11: (All members) Reviewed the notebook and consolidated results.
+▪️ 14/11: (All members) Reviewed the notebook and consolidated results.
 Ensured consistency in analyses, added descriptive text for each section of the notebook, and finalized visualizations based on team feedback.Reviewed the notebook and consolidated results.
 Ensured consistency in analyses, added descriptive text for each section of the notebook, and finalized visualizations based on team feedback.

--15/11: (Sarah) Conducted a full review of the project, made minor adjustments and corrections, and revised the README for submission.
+▪️ 15/11: (Sarah) Conducted a full review of the project, made minor adjustments and corrections, and revised the README for submission.

 ## Questions for TAs (optional):

-- Any recommendations on how to regroup type of events and movie genres?
+- Do you have any recommendations on how to group event types and movie genres together effectively?
-- Is using NLP techniques to detect historical themes and events in film summaries a good idea?
-If not, should we only focus on the movie release date and the date of event?
+- Is using NLP techniques to detect historical themes and events in movie summaries a good approach?
+If not, should we focus solely on the movie release dates and the event dates?